AuReMe/aucome/README.rst

     aucome check --run=run_ID [--cpu=INT] [-v]

-This command will check if there is no character that will make some scritp crashed later in the analysis.
+This command will check if there is no character that will cause trouble.
 It will also create the proteome fasta file from the genbank.

+Also, this command will fill the 'all' row of analysis/group_template.tsv, with all the species from the studied_organisms folder.

 And for the annotation_based folder, if PGDBs contains folder, it will create the padmet and the sbml corresponding to these draft in PADMETs and SBMLs.